Bodysurfing for beginners: Know before you go out there

 Picking the Right Wave to Ride

-Catching the Wave
+Catching your perfect Wave